General

 I have a subcontract and my subcontractor is not performing in accordance with the scope of work.
 What do I do?

 Immediately reach out to OSP.
-They will collect additional information, review the subcontract terms and conditions, and then alert the Sponsored Programs Office of the subawardee to discuss the issues and concerns.
+They will collect additional information, review the subcontract terms and conditions, and then alert the Office of Sponsored Projects of the subawardee to discuss the issues and concerns.
 Before the subaward can be terminated, the issues must be documented.
 A letter of termination is prepared and handled by the Grants Specialist in conjunction with the PI.

 I am leaving the university.
 How do I take my grant with me?